SERVING BOSTON

 Clergy Women United

-Women of God, uniting for a purpose.
+A group of clergywomen, uniting together for a purpose.

 Tenpoint